Curriculum Vitae of Prof. Dr.-Ing. Peter Liggesmeyer

 Prof. Liggesmeyer is the author of numerous scientific articles and popular books, particularly the standard reference work “Software Quality” (2002, 2nd edition 2009).
 He is one of the six authors of the National Roadmap Embedded Systems (NRMES).
 He also participates regularly in many national and international program committees.
 He has been co-editor of various professional journals, including “Informatik-Spektrum”, “Informatik Forschung & Entwicklung” (both Springer-Verlag), “information technology” (Oldenbourg-Verlag), and “Lecture Notes in Informatics” (GI).

-Prof. Liggesmeyer is a member of the scientific steering board of SafeTRANS, supervisory board member of Schloss Dagstuhl, a member of the scientific advisory board for the platform “Industry 4.0”, and advisor of the cluster project “fast”.
-He is also a member of the executive board of the German Chapter of the ACM as well as a member of the expert advisory board of Quality Seal “Software made in Germany” and a board member of the ZukunftsRegion Westpfalz e.V.
-(Western Palatinate Regional Association).
-Prof. Liggesmeyer provides consulting to several institutions on the state and federal level.
-He is a member of the platform “Security, Protection and Trust for the Society and the Economy” of the Federal Ministry of the Interior as well as a member of the platform “Digitization in Education and Science” of the Federal Ministry of Education and Research in the German National IT Summit.
+Prof. Liggesmeyer is a member of the scientific advisory board for the platform “Industry 4.0” and a member of the expert advisory board of the quality seal “Software made in Germany”.
+As a member of the platform “Security, Protection and Trust for the Society and the Economy” of the Federal Ministry of the Interior as well as a member of the platform “Digitization in Education and Science” of the Federal Ministry of Education and Research, he has collaborated on contributions to the German National IT Summit, resp. the Digital Summit.
 Furthermore, Prof. Liggesmeyer is active on the advisory board of the “Alliance for Cyber Security” of the Federal Office for Information Security.
-Since 2016, he has been a member of the State Council for Digital Development and Culture of the State of Rhineland-Palatinate.
-In 2015, he was also the chairman of the Commission of Experts for the Bavarian Center for Digitalization (ZD.B).
-From 2011 to 2014, he was a member of the University Council at the Darmstadt University of Applied Sciences by order of the Hessian Ministry for Science and Arts.
-Furthermore, he was a liaison officer of the German National Academic Foundation (2009 – 2014).
+Since 2016, he has been advising the Minister President of the State of Rhineland-Palatinate as a member of the State Council for Digital Development and Culture.
+In 2015, he was appointed by the Bavarian parliament as chairman of the Commission of Experts for the Bavarian Center for Digitalization (ZD.B).
+He is a member of the steering committee of the Institute of Computer Science of AutoUni Wolfsburg, and a member of the scientific advisory board of Software AG, Darmstadt.
+Furthermore, he was a liaison officer for the German National Academic Foundation (2009 – 2014).
+As Past President, he is chairman of the Task Force “Data Science” of the German Informatics Society (GI).
+Since 2018, he has been the chairman of the Governing Council of the “Assuring Autonomy International Programme (AAIP)”, a partnership between the Lloyd’s Register Foundation, London, and the University of York (United Kingdom).

 For more than 25 years, Prof. Liggesmeyer has been in frequent demand as a lecturer for industry seminars and has been advising many leading companies in matters of technology issues.
 He leads several strategic projects at the University of Kaiserslautern that are funded by the German Ministry of Education and Research (BMBF) and by the EU.
 He is a member of the Center for Digital Commercial Vehicle Technology (ZNT) and of the research initiative “amsys”.
 His research interests are safety and reliability analysis techniques for Cyber-Physical Systems and comprehensive security and safety analysis processes for Smart Ecosystems, primarily in the fields of application are digital commercial vehicle technology, Industry 4.0, and “Smart Rural Areas”.
 Prof. Liggesmeyer is co-author of several patents.